ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

   }
 }
 ```

-Additionally, add an output config that will extract the load balancer URL value from the state file and log it onto the terminal.
+Add an output configuration to `main.tf`` that will extract the load balancer URL value from the state file and print it to the terminal.

 ```console
 # main.tf